 - No watermark, time limits, or ads

-- Records voice-overs and computer sounds
+- Records voice-overs through microphone and computer audio

 - High-quality resolution

 - Users can save videos as WMV (720p) or upload them directly to YouTube

 - Saves recordings to WMV only